by Thomas Letan & Chris Pinnock

 Smart rollups are optimistic rollups.
 This means that when a smart rollup node publishes a state update with a commitment, the Layer 1 does not have any means to know whether or not this commitment is correct or not.
 However it features a permissionless dispute mechanism to allow an honest participant to refute malicious commitments.
 This mechanism is already supported by the smart rollup node, which can automatically start and carry out disputes.
 However, it is out of scope of this article.

-Note that this last example was undertaken on Mondaynet instead of Mumbainet.
-You can also use Mondaynet for your smart rollup testing but you will need to use the right development version of Octez to match the network.
+Note that this last example was undertaken on Weeklynet instead of Ghostnet.
+You can also use Weeklynet for your smart rollup testing but you will need to use the right development version of Octez to match the network.

 Acknowledgements